-He was an assistant to the general manager for the Ice Hockey Federation of Russia from 2004 to 2007 and participated as a team staff member at three World Championships, three World Junior Championships at the 2014 World Cup of Hockey.
+He was an assistant to the general manager for the Russian Ice Hockey Federation from 2004 to 2007 and participated as a member of the team staff at four IIHF Ice Hockey World Championships, three IIHF World Junior Championships and the 2004 World Cup of Hockey.

 Between 2007 and 2011 he was the General Secretary of the Belarusian Ice Hockey Association.
-During this period he led the bid for hosting the 2014 IIHF Ice Hockey World Championship in Minsk, organized several events including the 2010 IIHF Ice Hockey U18 World Championship in Minsk, the KHL All-Star Game 2010, was involved in the founding and negotiation process of Dynamo Minsk joining the Russian-based KHL, assisted in the construction and running of the 15,000-seat Minsk Arena and worked as a team leader for the national team at several World Championships and the 2010 Olympics.
+During this period he led the successful bid to host the 2014 IIHF Ice Hockey World Championship in Minsk, managed National League competitions, and organized several major events including the 2010 IIHF Ice Hockey U18 World Championship in Minsk and the KHL All-Star Game 2010.

-Since November 2014 he’s back with the Belarusian Ice Hockey Association as an advisor to the Chairman and since March 2016 as a board member.
-On 31 May 2016 he was elected as Vice President of the board.
+In November 2014 he returned to the Belarusian Ice Hockey Association as an advisor and was elected as Vice President of the Board in May 2016.

 Gontcharov was a member of the IIHF Event Committee from 2008 to 2016.
 Serving on the IIHF Council and chairing the IIHF Officiating Committee since 2016, he was part of the IIHF Negotiation Group for evaluating prolongation of the agreement with the IIHF Commercial Partner, has been actively involved with developing the Unified Rule Book, and introducing the more transparent process of Licensing and Nominating Game Officials.